Don’t have a lot of money? Don’t panic! Blogger Jackie Lam shows how you can still build up an emergency fund on a tight budget.

 When I landed my first full-time job after college, I was raking in about $30K a year.
 I moved out of my mom’s house and found a tiny studio in West L.A.
 It was my first time living by myself, and I was so terrified of losing my job and having to move back home that I saved like a fiend for an emergency fund.
 I managed to sock away about $5,000 in about 10 months.
 While it was not a small fortune by any means, it was enough to tide me over in case I was unexpectedly out of a job.

-Starting an emergency fund is not easy, especially if you’re operating on a tight budget and have competing priorities.
+Starting to build savings for a rainy day is not easy, especially if you’re operating on a tight budget and have competing priorities.
 But it can be done!
 Here’s how to get started:

 Prioritize Your Goals

-At the time, my impetus for having an emergency fund was pretty basic: I simply didn’t want to have to move back home.
+At the time, my impetus for having an “rainy day” fund was pretty basic: I simply didn’t want to have to move back home.

 Automate Your Savings